matloff/TidyverseSkeptic/README.md

 One of the claims made by Tidyverse advocates -- indeed for many, the *main* claim -- is that teaching R using Tidy makes learning easier for women and minorities.
-One often sees R Ladies workshops on Tidy, and frequent claims along the lines of "The Tidyverse has brought large numbers of women and underrepresented groups into R."
+One often sees R Ladies workshops promoting Tidy, and frequent claims along the lines of "The Tidyverse has brought large numbers of women and underrepresented groups into R."